 A natural deposit of jasper in the middle of the Culpeper Basin was a surprise.
 Perhaps 200 million years earlier, quartz had been injected by hot fluids into a fault when the bedrock cracked as the Triassic Basin formed and multiple earthquakes created a narrow zone of fault gouge.
 With the help of microbes, the quartz injected into the fault zone slowly crystallized to form jasper.
 Tectonic stresses broke the jasper blocks into small chunks, and they were inter-mixed with other rocks that decomposed into clay.11

 A chunk of charcoal from a spruce tree provided the date of the site.
 About 11,000 years ago, one or more bands of early Virginians had discovered and started to extract jasper nodules from the narrow fault zone.
 Spotting the reddish jasper required a sharp eye, to recognize it was different from the surrounding red sandstone of the Culpeper Basin, which was useless for tools.
 The sandstone crumbled under pressure into loose sand grains, rather than flaked to create sharp edges.

 The Paleo-Indians selectively dug jasper nodules the size of modern bowling balls from the fault zone, leaving the clay behind.
 After 600 years of excavation by hand, they had created a narrow gash in the ground up to 3 feet wide and about 12 feet deep.
 Different foraging groups extracted that unique jasper and converted it into the high-tech tools of the time.
-By word of mouth, or perhaps simply by the debris from their digging, the value of that site to many generations.
+By word of mouth, or perhaps simply by the debris from their digging, the value of that site was communicated to many generations.